vikoiv/z3c/README.md

 zcash-block-explorer

-Script to install and setup a zcash block explorer on Ubuntu 16.04.
+Script to install and setup a zcash block explorer on Ubuntu 16.04 Server.

 On a fresh Ubuntu 16.04 server, from a non-root user's home directory, run the following commands: